 More years ago than I care to remember I joined the UKAEA as a junior scientist.
-I was awarded a bursary to read Physics at Bristol University and on graduation I returned to UKAEA and worked on the measurement of environmental radiation using thermoluminescence.
+I was awarded a bursary to read Physics at Bristol University and on graduation I returned to the UKAEA and worked on the measurement of environmental radiation using thermoluminescence.

 I developed an interest in computing and moved into the area of personal radiation dosimetry, writing software to control instrumentation.